-After leaving the South Entry parking lot, walk north on Mrak Hall Drive, passing the Mondavi Center on your left and the Buehler Alumni Center on your right.
+After leaving the South Entry parking lot, walk north on Mrak Hall Drive, passing the Mondavi Center for Performing Arts on your left and the Buehler Alumni Center on your right.
 Cross over the Arboretum Waterway, and you will see a grass circle on this street with two Eggheads trying to communicate.
 This is See No Evil/Hear No Evil.

 Reinstalled: November 2009

 Description: Two Eggheads face each other on adjacent grassy knolls speaking out of the corners of their mouths, but both lack ears.

 Factoid: Originally installed across the street in May 1994, the sculptures were moved to the grassy circle in front of Mrak Hall to make room for the law school expansion.

 2. Eye on Mrak (Fatal Laff)

 Just north of See No Evil/Hear No Evil is the campus's main administration building, Mrak Hall.
 If it is open, cut through the building to the north entrance, where you'll see a single, unblinking eye staring at you from the bald head of Eye on Mrak (Fatal Laff).
 Don't forget to look at the sculpture from the other side once you've walked past it on Mrak Mall.